Canon 200D vs Fujifilm X-T10

 - More heavily discounted: Has been around for much longer (launched in May 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 200D and the X-T10 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.